 PACT Beauty Recycling Programs

 PACT has partnered with a variety of brands (see below) and they also offer a broad mail-in program (limited to 10 items), which costs $8 – an inexpensive cost for such a great service.
-The brands below have figured out their own pricing for recycling, so you’ll want to check each company’s policy indiviudally.
+The brands below have figured out their own pricing for recycling, so you’ll want to check each company’s policy individually.

 INNERSENSE (my hair care company of choice at the moment – use code luci15 for 15% off first purchase)